ropensci-archive/lawn/cran-comments.md

 ---

-This version updates versions of a number of Javascript libraries wrapped, and subsequently adds some new functions.
-General documentation improvements.
+This version fixes problems on Fedora.

 Thanks!
 Scott Chamberlain